shayne/go-wsl2-host/README.md

 > Take a look at https://github.com/shayne/wsl2-hacks for things like auto-starting services, running commands when the VM boots and making localhost ports accessible

-A workaround for accessing the WSL2 VM from the Windows host.
+A workaround for accessing the WSL2 VM from the Windows host and vice versa.

 This program installs as a service and runs under the local user account.
 It automatically updates your Windows hosts file with the WSL2 VM's IP address.

-The program uses the hostname `wsl.local`
+The program uses the hostname `wsl.local` for the WSL VM and `windows.local` for the Windows host.

 I wrote this for my own use but thought it might be useful for others.
 It's not perfect but gets the job done for me.